The Book of Common Prayer

 The History of the Book of Common Prayer, by Leighton Pullan (1900).
 Another general history and examination of the services.
 Also available from Google Books.

 The Book of Common Prayer, by Samuel Hart (1910).
 A thorough examination of the 1892 U. S. BCP, by the first Custodian of the BCP.
-Also available from Google Books.
+Also from Google Books.
+The Second Revised Edition (1913) is also available.

 Edward VI and the Book of Common Prayer, by Francis Aiden Gasquet & Edmund Bishop (2nd ed., 1891).
 Includes reprints of many original documents.